-- 1. Outline the nature of the complaint and confirm in writing. - 2.
-Confirm that it is being handled under the formal procedure. - 3.
-Ensure that the individual is aware of the next stages of the procedure. - 4.
-Advise the Accused that there should be no communication directly or indirectly between him/her and the Complainant.
+- 1. Outline the nature of the complaint and confirm in writing. - Confirm that it is being handled under the formal procedure.
+2. - 3.
+Ensure that the individual is aware of the next stages of the procedure. - Advise the Accused that there should be no communication directly or indirectly between 4.